ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-through-cdktf/guide.fr-ca.md

 * a `consumer_key`
 * a `service_name`

-Because, behind the scenes, the "OVH Terraform provider" is doing requests to OVHcloud APIs.
+This is because, behind the scenes, the "OVH Terraform provider" is doing requests to OVHcloud APIs.

 To retrieve the necessary information, please follow the tutorial [First steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps).